The Easiest Way to DIY Robin Eggs

-To add those speckles to your egg, first, lay a piece of plastic down on your work surface because this part is messy.
+To add those speckles to your painted egg, first, lay a piece of plastic down on your work surface because this part is messy.

-Then add a small amount of brown craft paint to a plastic plate, bowl or clean lid whatever you have on hand.
+Then add a small amount of brown craft paint to a plastic plate, bowl, or clean lid whatever you have on hand.

 You can make the paint speckles be as heavy

 or as light as you want them to be.

 Be sure to allow the paint to dry completely.